Prince Harry, Duke of Sussex: Publicly funded police security

 Harry faced difficulties with obtaining and maintaining publicly funded security, both in Canada and the United Kingdom, after he and Meghan announced their self-demotion within the royal family.
 While the couple resided on Vancouver Island, the Canadian Taxpayers Federation launched a petition calling for the Royal Canadian Mounted Police to cease providing security to the Sussexes.
 The Government of Canada announced RCMP security would not be provided after March 2020 when the couple's status changed.
 A similar petition circulated in the UK in mid-March 2020.
-The backlash in the two countries led President Donald Trump to preemptively assert that the United States would not pay either; though, the couple never intended to ask for it while in the US.
+The backlash in the two countries led President Donald Trump to preemptively assert that the US would not pay either; though, the couple never intended to ask for it while in the US.

 In January 2022, it was reported that Harry had been in a legal fight since September 2021 over the Home Office's refusal to allow him to pay for police protection.
 He had made the offer to pay during the Sandringham Summit and "self-evidently believed" that it would be passed on to the government.
 Following the first court hearing of the case by the High Court, it was revealed that Harry had 'exceptional status' and the Royal and VIP Executive Committee (RAVEC) still determined his personal protective security on a case-by-case basis.
 After receiving applications by the Duke and the Home Office to keep parts of the case private, the High Court ruled in March 2022 that some parts of it would remain confidential.
 Mr Justice Swift also reacted to the Duke's legal team sending a copy of the ruling to someone who was not a lawyer, describing it as "entirely unacceptable".
 In July 2022, Mr Justice Swift granted permission for part of Harry's claim to proceed for a judicial review.